Qiskit/RFCs/0016-primitive-options-type.md

 1. Use Python dataclass as the input/output type for primitive options.
 Dataclass allows auto-complete, and users can easily discover what fields are available.

-2. Make the `options` property callable, so a user can do `estimator.options.x`, to get/set the specific option, and `estimator.options()` to get all options. `options()` will return a copy of the options.
+2. The `options` property would return the dataclass, and a user can do `estimator.options.x`, to get/set the specific option.
+The users can also use the builtin `asdict` method to convert the dataclass to a dictionary if they wish.

-2. `set_options` can continue to be used for bulk update.
+2. Instead of a `set_options()` method attached to the primitive, the dataclass will have an `update()` method for bulk updates.

-4. Providers that have more complex options, such as Qiskit Runtime, can use more advanced dataclass type such as the one in `pydantic`. `pydantic` dataclasses are very similar to Python dataclasses but allow easier validation.
-It would also return `True` when using `dataclasses.is_dataclass` to check its type.
+4. Providers that have more complex options, such as Qiskit Runtime, can use more advanced dataclass type such as the one in `pydantic`.

-    While it is still up to each provider to implement the options, this allows a standardized `x.y` approach instead of separate `nnn_options` dictionaries.
-We can document the common grouping of options in base primitives, such as `transpilation` and `execution`, to encourage providers to use the same model.

-    Similarly, it is up to each provider on how they want to support undocumented/experimental options.
-Qiskit Runtime, for example, plans to support them under an `experimental` field that takes arbitrary kwargs.
+5. It is still up to each provider on how they want to support undocumented/experimental options.

-Backward compatibility depends on how we do migration for the primitive interface changes (see #51).
-If we decide to use a different version, then no backward compatibility is required.
-Otherwise, we'd need to use a different attribute, such as `settings`, and `options` would be deprecated and continue to return `qiskit.providers.Options`.
+Per #51, we will start versioning the primitives.
+Therefore, no backward compatibility is needed, and the changes will only apply to v2 primitives.

 ## Detailed Design

 - `BasePrimitive` would accept either a dictionary or a dataclass for `options`.
+- A new `BasePrimitiveOptions` dataclass will serve as the base class, since there is no type hint for dataclasses.
+- `_options_class` class attribute is used to identify the dataclass the subclass wishes to use.
-- The `options` property becomes callable, which would allow both auto-complete and getting a copy of all options.
+- The `options` property wll return the dataclass.
-    - Alternatively, we can use `get_options` to return a copy of the options.
-- `set_options` can continue to be used for bulk update:
+- The options dataclass will have a `update()` method for bulk update

 ```python
 from dataclasses import dataclass, replace